 Ever have a log that wouldn't fit in the fireplace?
 If so, you know that cutting logs the right length is important.

-Cutting your firewood evenly and consistently can help you stack more neatly, and will ensure your wood always fits.
+Cutting your firewood evenly and consistently with a well-maintained chainsaw can help you stack wood more neatly and ensure your wood always fits.
 However, tape measures and marking sticks leave room for error and require a fair amount of time and effort to use.

-A can of upside-down (inverted) surveyor’s paint (not included) fits into the chamber, and then you just wheel the Mingo down the log.
+A can of upside-down (inverted) surveyor’s paint (not included) fits into the chamber, and then you just wheel the log marker down the log.

-The Mingo will measure as it goes, spraying a dot of paint at each marking.
-The standard wheel measures 16" increments, and will yield you an estimated 75 cords of wood.
+The marker will measure as it goes, spraying a dot of paint at each marking.
+The standard wheel measures 16" increments and will yield you an estimated 75 cords of wood.

-Good fitting wood burns longer and cleaner, so other size wheels are available too.
-To fit different stove and fireplace sizes, 6", 12", 14", 18" or 24" are available options as well.
+Good-fitting wood burns longer and cleaner, so wheels are available in other sizes, too.
+To fit different stove and fireplace sizes, 6", 12", 14", 18" or 24" wheels are options.